Seven3x/deepc-paper-code/README.md

 # DeePC Quadcopter
 This project investigates the use of regularized Data-Enabled Predictive Control (DeePC) for controlling a quadcopter.

 DeePC is a data-driven control method, originally formulated by Coulson, Lygeros, and Dörfler in [1].
 Although the presented theory requires the system to be linear, the authors also propose a regularized version to better handle potential nonlinearities and measurement noise.
-Building on this extension, Elokda, Coulson, Beuchat, Lygeros, and Dörfler applied the method on a quadcopter, offering valuable insights into the selection of hyperparameters [2].
+Building on this extension, Elokda, Coulson, Beuchat, Lygeros, and Dörfler apply the method on a quadcopter, offering valuable insights into the selection of hyperparameters [2].

 This project aims to provide additional insights into the application of DeePC to quadcopters and further validate the approach.

 ![Quadcopter Figure 8 Flight](Movies/deepc_quadcopter_figure8.gif)

-The flight can clearly be divided into two parts:
+The flight is divided into two parts:
   - **Data collection** - A standard LQR controller with added white noise excites the system.
   - **Reference tracking** – Given persistently exciting input data, the DeePC algorithm controls the system to follow a desired reference trajectory.